alexfilatov/livekit-elixir-sdk/README.md

 ### Command Line Interface (CLI)

-The SDK includes a CLI for common LiveKit operations.
+The SDK includes a CLI for common Livekit operations.
 Here are all available commands grouped by category:

 #### Room Management
 ```bash